dnsimple/dnsimple-support/content/articles/integrated-domain-provider-godaddy.markdown

 Your GoDaddy account will be charged.
 Please reach out to them if you have any billing or invoice concerns regarding these operations.

-For any other value-added services that DNSimple provides such as:
+For any other value-added services that DNSimple provides such as

-- Zone hosting
+- zone hosting
 - SSL certificates
-- Email forwarding
+- email forwarding
-- Integrations
+- integrations
-- One-click services
+- one-click-services

 Your DNSimple account will be charged.
 Please reach out to our customer support team if you have any concerns regarding these.